Social Leading, Social Learning with Maddie Grant

 01:58 – Introduction of Maddie Grant, Chief Social Strategist of SocialFish and co-author, along with Jamie Notter, of Humanize: How People-Centric Organizations Succeed in a Social World.

 02:33 – Brief overview of SocialFish, which Maddie co-founded with Lindy Dryer.
+(Note: SocialFish was later acquired and absorbed into ICF.)
 SocialFish helps organizations build long term capacity for social media management and governance.

 04:15 – Maddie talks about making the leap from Diary of a Reluctant Blogger and building her current business along with Lindy.